-We’ve all heard the term strep throat, right?
-But what does it actually mean?
-Is it just another word for a sore throat?
-Will it go away if you gargle salt water?
-Is it caused from a virus?
+Is “strep throat” just another word for a sore throat?
+Will it go away if you gargle saltwater?
+Is it caused by a virus?
 Does it even matter?
 Most importantly, is it dangerous?
 We’re here to clear the air!

-So if you have a sore throat due to an infection, is it better to have strep or a virus?
+If you have a sore throat due to an infection, is it better to have strep or a virus?
 This is a question that doctors are asked frequently, and the answer is…it depends.
-If you have access to health care and antibiotics, then strep is the one that we health care providers can treat much more effectively than sore throats due to viruses.
-Strep will not just go away by gargling salt water or by drinking tea with honey.
-Antibiotics are required to keep you out of harms way and will usually get you feeling better within a day or so in most circumstances.
+If you have access to healthcare and antibiotics, then strep can be treated much more effectively than sore throats due to viruses.
+Strep will not just go away by gargling saltwater or by drinking tea with honey.
+Antibiotics are required and will usually get you feeling better within a day or so.
 On the other hand, there is no “cure” for viruses and the best that we can offer is symptomatic improvement while your immune system takes care of the rest.
-As my dad used to say, “The common cold lasts a week without treatment and 7 days with treatment.”
+As my dad used to say, “The common cold lasts a week without treatment and 7 days with treatment!”

 How do I know if I have strep throat?
-Well there are certain signs that can certainly point towards it such as sore throat without cough, fever, swollen lymph nodes in the neck, and white patches on the tonsils, but these are just rough guidelines.
+Well, there are certain signs that can certainly point towards it such as sore throat without cough, fever, swollen lymph nodes in the neck, and white patches on the tonsils, but these are just rough guidelines.
 Click here for a list of exclusively visible symptoms.
 Fortunately, rapid strep tests are readily available and are as simple to use as a pregnancy test for most people.
 Rapid strep tests such as this are more likely to accurately diagnose or rule out strep throat than using guidelines based on symptoms alone.
 If you want to learn more about how these tests work and their reliability, click here!

 Written By: Dr. Rob Lapporte